-Leonard Lee-White, CFA - Vice-Chair
+Leonard Lee-White, CFA - Chair\

-Leonard is the Assistant Deputy Minister of Finance and Treasury Board, Treasury Division, and has many years' experience within the public service providing pension plan investing and risk management advice to government and boards of trustees.
-He is a former Vice-President with the New Brunswick Investment Management Corporation.
-He is a Chartered Financial Analyst and received a Master's Degree in Business Administration from the Ivey School of Business, and Engineering and Science degrees from Dalhousie University.
+Leonard is the former Assistant Deputy Minister of Finance and Treasury Board, Treasury Division, and has many years' experience within the public service providing pension plan investing and risk management advice to government and boards of trustees.
+He is a former Vice-President of the New Brunswick Investment Management Corporation.
+He is a Chartered Financial Analyst and received a Master's Degree in Business Administration from the Ivey School of Business and Engineering and Science Degrees from Dalhousie University.
+Leonard is also a trustee of the New Brunswick Teachers' Pension Plan.